DHPR-dataset/DHPR-dataset/README.md

 ## Introduction

 This repository contains details about the DHPR (Driving Hazard Prediction and Reasoning) dataset.
-The DHPR dataset was introducted to solve the problem of predicting hazards that drivers may encounter while driving a car.
+The DHPR dataset was introduced to solve the problem of predicting hazards that drivers may encounter while driving a car.
 We formulate it as visual abductive reasoning using a single input image captured by car dashcams.

 The dataset consists of:
 * 14,975 street scenes